H Pylori Protocol: Diet & Herbal Strategies

 Reduce or Eliminate Cheese

 I also recommend being careful with and reducing milk.
-According to 2018 research published in the World Journal of Gastroenterology, H pylori may be foodborne pathogen that may come from dairy sources, as well as, vegetables, drinking water, and foods of animal origin (17).
+According to 2018 research published in the World Journal of Gastroenterology, H pylori may be a foodborne pathogen that may come from dairy sources, as well as, vegetables, drinking water, and foods of animal origin (17).

 Moreover, dairy sensitivities are quite common in our general population.
 It is a common issue in those with digestive symptoms, gut infections, leaky gut syndrome, and other gut health issues.
 Dairy may also slow down transit time and sit in the stomach for longer periods, further compromising your digestive health.